keell0renz/llm-os/README.md

-# LLM-OS: A conversational interface to your OS
+# LLM-OS: A conversational interface to your local OS

 ![Code Agent](codeagent.gif)